ESIPFed/Governance/ESIP Policies and Procedures/3.0 Business and Finance/ESIP P&P 3.5 Expenses and Accounts Payable Policies.md

         must be submitted at least 10 days before the resource must be ordered.
 A comparative analysis of available resources should be completed prior to procurement.
-The procurement of resources that cost more than $2000 must follow a formal bidding process to ensure that the resource is acquired at a competitive price.
+The procurement of resources that cost more than $10,000 must follow a formal bidding process to ensure that the resource is acquired at a competitive price.

 #### D.  Bill Approval & Processing

     a.
 Policy: Bills may be received by postal service or email.
-All hard copy bills received are scanned and the electronic image is stored.
-All bills must be approved by the Executive Director.
+All bills are processed through Bill.com.
+All bills must be approved by the Executive
+        Director.
 Approved bills will normally be paid within 30 days of receipt or as required by the agreement/bill terms.
 All accounts payable transactions must have supporting documentation adequate